berzerk0/WeAreLegion-Game/README.md

 Don't kill the host.
 If a Spirit takes an action that would somehow kill the host, it's up to the Narrator to somehow keep them alive though story powers alone.

-For example, if a Sprit tries to quickly jump across the tracks before an oncoming train and then rolls a 1, the narrator might inform everyone that actually they slipped on a banana peel before the jump even started which is why it failed so badly.
+For example, if a Spirit tries to quickly jump across the tracks before an oncoming train and then rolls a 1, the narrator might inform everyone that actually they slipped on a banana peel before the jump even started which is why it failed so badly.

 However, if a Spirit tries to take an action that could have lethal consequences and fails the action, they are not allowed to participate in the next repossession bid.